SteinbachS/reservoir-turbidity-prediction/README.md

 Move all image and CSV files to a server folder for subsequent automatic processing.

-# Run C2RCC on Server
+# Run C2RCC on server

 ### Software and Tools
 1. **Python**: Version 3.6.13 (managed using [Anaconda](https://www.anaconda.com/)).